 Vascular Interventional Radiologic Technology Internship (Florida)

-Mayo School of Health Sciences at Mayo Clinic in Jacksonville, Fla., offers an eight-month Vascular Interventional Radiologic Technology Internship designed to enhance the knowledge and skills of postgraduate radiography students.
+Mayo School of Health Sciences at Mayo Clinic's campus in Jacksonville, Florida, offers an eight-month Vascular Interventional Radiologic Technology Internship designed to enhance the knowledge and skills of postgraduate radiography students.

 Interns receive technological training in thoracic, visceral, genitourinary, gastrointestinal, neurologic, and peripheral diagnosis and intervention for vascular and nonvascular systems.

-At Mayo Clinic in Florida, the Vascular Interventional Radiologic Technology Internship aspires to prepare individuals for a career in vascular interventional radiography by providing a high-quality curriculum, state-of-the-art facilities, a diverse patient population and a favorable faculty-to-student ratio, all in an environment supporting the service values of Mayo Clinic.
+At Mayo Clinic's campus in Florida, the Vascular Interventional Radiologic Technology Internship aspires to prepare individuals for a career in vascular interventional radiography by providing a high-quality curriculum, state-of-the-art facilities, a diverse patient population and a favorable faculty-to-student ratio, all in an environment supporting the service values of Mayo Clinic.

 By the end of the program, students will have: